nfisher23/nickolasfisher.com/content/blog/How-to-Mock-Dependencies-and-Unit-Test-in-Spring-Boot-Webflux.md

 ```

 As we can see, the downstream service will respond with the users SSN and deepest fear.
-Let&#39;s say for the sake of this example that our clients don&#39;t need that information.
-Here&#39;s our controller:
+Let's say for the sake of this example that our clients don't need that information.
+Here's our controller:

 ```java
 @RestController